 While intra-metropolitan trade is poorly measured, there exists modest empirical evidence in support of this structure.
+Rosenthal and Strange (2001) find evidence of input sharing of the sort we model below.
 Schwartz (1992), analyzing a survey of suburban employers, finds them to rely heavily on producer service providers in their own central city.
 Haughwout and Inman's (2002) reduced form analysis of the data for MSA growth between 1980 and 1990 find that indicators of the strength of agglomeration benefits in the core of metropolitan areas are statistically and economically significant determinants of growth in suburban incomes and house values.

 We thus propose a structural model of metropolitan economies that incorporates two critical features: a central city agglomeration externality that gives it an advantage in production of basic goods and services, and a city-suburb linkage through trade.
-The next section outlines the details of the model.
+The model results in equilibrium configuration that is, because of these non-convexities, inefficient.
+The model thus bears similarities to the work of Helsley and Strange (1994, 1997) who show that limits on developers or constraints on the number of developers result in inefficient equilibrium configurations.
+The next section outlines the details of our model.